Shop, Distributive and Allied Employees Association: Political activity

 The SDA is affiliated with the Australian Labor Party and is one of the most powerful unions in the Australian Labor Party's Labor Right faction.
 The union has been a leading supporter of many significant Labor Party reforms including Medicare, Compulsory Superannuation and abolishing John Howard's WorkChoices laws.
 The SDA's Victorian branch was the largest individual donor to the Victorian Labor Party in 2013–14, giving $315,667.

 SDA Secretary, Gerard Dwyer, is currently an elected member of the Australian Labor Party National Executive.
-Present federal members of Australia's parliamentary Labor Party that have a close association with the SDA include House of Representatives members Tony Burke, Nick Champion and Amanda Rishworth and Senators Catryna Bilyk, Raff Ciccone, Don Farrell, Deborah O'Neill and Helen Polley.
+Present federal members of Australia's parliamentary Labor Party that have a close association with the SDA include House of Representatives members Tony Burke and Amanda Rishworth and Senators Raff Ciccone, Don Farrell, Deborah O'Neill and Helen Polley.
 Historically, the SDA leadership has taken some socially conservative positions especially concerning issues like abortion, IVF, and same-sex marriage in Australia.
 In 2016, the SDA formally declared neutrality on the issue of same sex marriage with the National Executive of the SDA adopting a policy of supporting the right of members of the ALP to act according to their conscience on the matter.
 Prior to this, several SDA-aligned Labor MPs expressed public support for same-sex marriage in opposition to the SDA leadership including Kate Ellis, Amanda Rishworth and Nick Champion.

+In July 2026, SDA secretary Bernie Smith moved a motion at the 2026 New South Wales Labor Party conference to oppose Town Hall Square.